 RX PLL - Indicates if lane is locked onto RX PLL when the SmartBERT test is in progress.
+Tx Only lane in half duplex mode is shown as "NA".

 Gray - Indicates test is not in progress

 Green - Indicates lane is locked onto TX PLL